Dunstable: Luton Dunstable Busway

 Construction of the Luton Dunstable Busway between Houghton Regis, Dunstable, Luton and Luton Airport was completed in September 2013 at the cost of £91m.
-Much of the busway runs along the lines of the old railway which has been converted into a guided busway and dedicated roadway.
+Much of the busway runs along the lines of the old railway which has been converted into a guided busway running alongside Blow's Down and dedicated roadway.
 Buses travel on ordinary roads around Dunstable, Houghton Regis and at the airport, but benefit from fast transit (up to 50 mph) with few stops on the busway itself between these centres.
 Multiple companies operate different routes which run on the busway.

 Rail

 Dunstable was once served by the Dunstable Branch Lines to Leighton Buzzard and to Luton from Dunstable Town railway station.
 There have been a number of campaigns for the re-establishment of a passenger railway, but these have been superseded by the Luton to Dunstable Busway, which uses the former rail route (see Bus Transport above).
 Dunstable is one of the largest towns south of the Midlands conurbations without its own rail service.
 But as part of the large Luton conurbation it is 3 mi from north Luton's Leagrave station, 5 mi from the central Luton station, and 8 miles from south Luton's Airport Parkway station, which all provide fast rail links to central London.